Saquinoneg27/libs-regolith-composition/README.md

 ## Acknowledgments

-This work was conducted in collaboration with Brno University of Technology.
+This work was conducted at Brno University of Technology.
 We thank all contributors and researchers involved in the data collection and analysis process.